sergiofontes/lean-bem/README.md

 ### Other differences from canonical BEM
 - It's ok to rely a little bit on cascading.
-  - Lean BEM has global blocks[1] to share things like variables, color palette and typography with other components.
+  - Lean BEM has global blocks[1] that share things to the other components, like variables, color palette and typography.
   - CSS resets are still important.
 As said above, we shouldn't fear (so much) the cascading.
-- It's necessary to combine selectors when using [modifiers](#modifier)—it cannot be used without an element class.[2]
+- [Modifiers](#modifier) classes are combined with their block or element—it cannot be used alone.

-[1] Lean BEM divides blocks into three subcategories: [base](#base-blocks) (or global), regular, and [pages](#page-blocks).
-Base blocks are global styles that cascade throughout other blocks; regular blocks are UI components; and pages blocks are clusters of regular blocks within a place or theme.
+[1] Lean BEM divides blocks into three subcategories: [global](#global-blocks), regular, and [pages](#page-blocks).
+Global blocks are global styles that cascade throughout other blocks; regular blocks are UI components; and pages blocks are clusters of regular blocks within a place or theme.

 But let's take a step back and review what BEM is...